emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

 head -n 1 /etc/nv_tegra_release
 ```

-- **A developer's machine**: You need a developer's machine (Windows, Linux or Mac) to connect to your Jetson Nano device and see its results with a browser and an ssh client.
+- **A developer's machine**: You need a developer's machine (Windows, Linux or Mac) to connect to your Jetson Nano device and see its results with a browser and VLC.

 - **A USB cable MicroB to Type A to connect your Jetson Nano to your developer's machine with the USB Device Mode**: we'll use the USB Device Mode provided in [NVIDIA's course base image](https://courses.nvidia.com/courses/course-v1:DLI+C-IV-02+V1/info).
 With this mode, you do not need to hook up a monitor directly to your Jetson Nano.
-Instead, boot your device and wait for 30 seconds then open your favorite browser, go to [http://192.168.55.1:8888](http://192.168.55.1:8888) and enter the password `dlinano` to get access to a command line on your Jetson Nano.
+Instead, boot your device and wait for 30 seconds then open your favorite browser, go to [http://192.168.55.1:8888](http://192.168.55.1:8888) and enter the password `dlinano` to get access to a command line terminal on your Jetson Nano.
+You can use this terminal to run instructions on your Jetson Nano (Ctrl+V is a handy shortcut to paste instructions) or your favorite SSH client if you prefer (`ssh dlinano@your-nano-ip-address` where password=`dlinano` and your nano ip address can be found with the command `/sbin/ifconfig eth0 | grep "inet" | head -n 1`)

 ![Jupyter Notebook](./assets/JupyterNotebook.png "Jetson Nano controlled by a Jupyter Notebook via the USB Device Mode")